You want smart political talk without the meltdowns?

 The left, Jesse Jackson, literally said, we are going to castrate him if he keeps that up.

-So Black Brothers.
+So Black Lives Matter.

-Uh we have a tape of him actually saying it in his audio book.
+We have a tape of him actually saying it in his audio book.

-So you know, these are all positions.
+So, you know, these are all positions.

-And when you talk about Black Lives Matter, we're not talking about people that after the death of George Floyd had taken to the streets and used those words to, you know, m to express their displeasure.
+And when you talk about Black Lives Matter, we're not talking about people that after the death of George Floyd had taken to the streets and used those words to, you know, express their displeasure.

-When do we want them now?
+Dead cops, when do we want them now?

-Pigs in a blanket fry them like Bacon.
+Pigs in a blanket fry them like bacon.

-Which was unbelievable uh widespread sentiment.
+Which was unbelievable, widespread sentiment.

-And to a large extent, the movement.
+And Black Lives Matter, the organization, and to a large extent, the movement.

-I I think corporate America, the culture, mindlessly and immediately just latched on.
+I think corporate America, the culture, mindlessly and immediately just latched on because Black Lives Matter, of course, it sounds good.

-Well, who who would argue with that?
+Who would argue with that?

 But when you look at what they're for, they're for abolishing, not just reforming, not defunding.